novasamatech/parity-signer/docs/src/development/Signer-Structure.md

   network access permissions for the app to minimum while still maintaining simple breach detection
 - Camera: currently image capture and recognition systems implementations in native environments by far surpass 3rd party ones.
-This might change in future, but at least image capture will be managed by OS to maintain platform compatibility.
+This might change in the future, but at least image capture will be managed by OS to maintain platform compatibility.
 - UI: we use native frameworks and components for rendering and user interaction